 - Once your timer goes off, review your list.
 Does anything immediately seem silly?
 Is there a common theme (money, relationships)?
 Is there anything you can prevent from happening?

-Instead, approach it with the intention of flushing your mind of anxieties and fears so you can have a happy and productive day or restful sleep.
+Approach this exercise with the intention of flushing your mind of anxieties and fears so you can have a happy and productive day or restful sleep.

-Journaling Ideas for When You’re Feeling Sad
+Journaling Ideas for When You’re Sad

 Let’s chat about the power of visualization for a second.
-I personally use a visualization board (picture Pinterest, in my bedroom!) every day!

 - Now, focus just on the feelings you felt: contentment, happiness, peace, love…

 Okay friends.
 I hope that you put these journaling ideas into action right away.
-Happy Journaling!